peppertech/OracleJETWorkshop2019/README.md

 # OracleJET Workshop 2019
-This workshop is delivered in two parts.
+This workshop is delivered in two parts, both focused on learning best practices and techniques for Oracle JET developers.

 The first is focused on how to create a Web Component for use within an Oracle JET Core application or within Visual Builder.
 The Web Component contains several Oracle JET components, primarily an Oracle JET Timeline component, which reads data from an Oracle ERP service showing invoice information.
 In this workshop, you will learn techniques and best practices for developing scalable Web Components that can be used in other contexts, in particular, in Visual Builder.